gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 From **main.c**, scroll down to the **MeasureSensorHandler** function.

 >Pro Tip.
 Use the **Function Navigator** dropdown for quick code navigation.
 Click on the dropdown list, then select and click the function name.
 You will often see a function name listed twice in the dropdown.
-The first is the function forward signature, the second is the implementation of the function.
+The first is the function forward signature, and the second is the implementation of the function.

 ![](resources/visual-studio-function-navigate-measure-sensor-telemetry.png)